md-systems/past/modules/past_guzzle/README.txt

  REQUIREMENTS
  ------------

-"Past Guzzle" is submodule of "Past" and can only work if Past itself is installed and correctly configured.
+"Past Guzzle" is submodule of "Past" and can only work if "Past" itself is installed and correctly configured.

 This module further relies on composer manager to get access to the Guzzle